chloezxyy/scroll-dapp/README.md

 ### Design decisions

-1. Usage of Tailwind to ensure the responsiveness of the application.
+1. Used `shadcn/ui` for customizing the UI components to have full design control and flexibility, especially if following an internal Design System.
-2. Usage of Ethers.js to interact with the Ethereum blockchain.
+2. Used `Ethers.js` for interacting with the Ethereum blockchain.
+It is a popular library for interacting with Ethereum wallets and smart contracts.
+3. Used `Next.js` for server-side rendering and API routes.

 ### Future Improvements